-Prior to the MLA stint in Europe he was Head of New Market Development for Pfizer animal Genetics and Manager of the Meat Standards Australia Grading Services.
-Jason also owned a stud and commercial cattle property at Gunnedah as well as being an owner and manager of high end butcher shops in Brisbane.
+Prior to the MLA role in Europe he was Head of New Market Development for Pfizer Animal Genetics and Manager of the Meat Standards Australia Grading Services.
+Jason owned a stud and commercial cattle property at Gunnedah as well as being an owner and manager of high end butcher shops in Brisbane.

 Jason has been actively involved in broader industry activities as a past Chairman and Director of the Australian Beef Industry Foundation and one of the drivers behind the Intercollegiate Meat Judging program.

 Bruce was appointed Company Secretary and Legal Counsel of AACo in 2006.
 Before joining AACo, he was a partner in a leading law firm, specialising in company and property law, mergers and acquisitions and other commercial contracts.